 The Mitte district is a hip and happening spot and boasts some of Berlin's top clubs and bars, but it can be quite touristy.
-New clubs are springing up in Prenzlauer Berg and Friedrichshain, while Kreuzberg is fast becoming a popular hangout with locals and immigrants alike and is distinguished by its edgy atmosphere.
+New clubs regularly spring up in Prenzlauer Berg and Friedrichshain, while Kreuzberg is fast becoming a popular hangout with locals and is distinguished by its edgy atmosphere.
 Schoneburg offers some superb cafes, clubs and saunas and is quite popular with Berlin's gay community, as is Nollendorfplatz and its 'pink village'.

-Berlin offers plenty of Kneipes, which is the equivalent of a Briton's local pub, where the local brews and old favourites can be sampled.
-Cabaret is a popular pastime in Berlin and there are many cabaret clubs dotted around this vibrant city offering satirical shows that make fun of the political and social scene.
+Berlin offers plenty of Kneipes (neighbourhood pubs) where local brews and old favourites can be sampled.
+Cabaret is still a popular pastime in Berlin and there are many cabaret clubs dotted around this vibrant city offering satirical shows that make fun of the political and social scene.
 Live music venues dominate much of the city showcasing both well-known and amateur acts in just about every type of atmosphere, from small and intimate clubs to grungy music halls.

 Become our Berlin Travel Expert

 We are looking for contributors for our Berlin travel guide.
 If you are a local, a regular traveller to Berlin or a travel professional with time to contribute and answer occasional forum questions, please contact us.